 About the Finance Area

-McDonough’s finance area consists of a vibrant community of scholars, teachers, students, professionals and policymakers.
+McDonough’s finance area consists of a vibrant community of scholars, professors, students, professionals and policymakers.
 There is an active MSF Student Investment Fund.

 Furthermore, the Georgetown University Wall Street Alliance comprises over 6,000 Georgetown alumni, parents and friends involved in the New York financial community.
 The Wall Street Alliance regularly sponsors networking events and engaging presentations for members.
 Previous engagements have featured prominent speakers such as: